bcgsc/tigmint/README.md

 # Support

 After first looking for existing issue at <https://github.com/bcgsc/tigmint/issues>, please report a new issue at <https://github.com/bcgsc/tigmint/issues/new>.
-Please report the names of your input files, the exact command line that you are using, and the entire output of `tigmint-make`.
+Please report the names of your input files, the exact command line that you are using, and the entire output of `tigmint`.

 # Pipeline